csc-training/intro-to-dl/day2/Exercise_5.md

 no separate evaluation script this time, test set accuracies are printed at the end of the run.

-- [tf2-dvc-vit.py](tf2-dvc-vit.py): Dogs vs. cats with a pre-trained ViT
+- [tf2-dvc-vit.py](tf2-dvc-vit.py): _Dogs vs. cats_ with a pre-trained ViT
-- [tf2-gtsrb-vit.py](tf2-gtsrb-vit.py): Traffic signs with a pre-trained ViT
+- [tf2-gtsrb-vit.py](tf2-gtsrb-vit.py): _German traffic signs_ with a pre-trained ViT

 **Note:** you might need to upgrade HuggingFace Transformers to a newer version.
 This can be done locally by the user like this:

 ```bash
 pip install --user --upgrade transformers